 Texas law provides different methods to collect on a court judgment regardless of whether the judgment originates from the state of Texas or another state.
 If you happen to have won a judgment outside of Texas, there are certain steps you have to take before you can enforce that judgment here.
 The full faith and credit clause of our constitution allows for states to honor the judgment of sister states so long as specific rules have been followed.
 The scope of this article does not address the steps needed to be taken for judgments from other countries.
 Let’s take a look at domestication and collection of a foreign judgment in Texas.

 Be sure to send a copy of the notice to the judgment debtor.
 This provides the debtor and public notice of the foreign judgment.
 Once the application has been file-stamped and notice sent, the judgment should be considered domesticated and rendered a Texas judgment.
 The judgment creditor can begin employing any and all methods of collection available for a Texas judgment, including but not limited to, abstracting the judgment in particular counties.

 It is important to note that the judgment from the sister state must still be valid at the time the domestication occurs.
 You cannot domesticate an invalid judgment.
-There are also timelines that prevent a judgment holder from domesticating a judgment against a Texas resident, if the debtor has resided in Texas for more than ten years from the date the judgment was originally rendered.
+There are also timelines that prevent a judgment holder from domesticating a judgment against a Texas resident if the debtor has resided in Texas for more than ten years from the date the judgment was originally rendered.

-Please be aware that a judgment becomes uncollectable ten years following rendition.
+Be aware that a judgment becomes uncollectable ten years following rendition.
 However, abstracting the judgment within the first ten years after the judgment is rendered will keep it alive for another ten years after abstracting.
 It starts the ten-year clock over.
 So if a judgment is rendered on November 10, 2002, then the judgment creditor should abstract the judgment by November 9, 2012.
 Assuming the abstract is renewed via refiling on November 9, 2012, then the judgment can still be collected until November 9, 2022.
 This process continues, theoretically, forever.

 - Writ of Execution